 Passive solar technology

 Passive solar is a home energy concept that relies on heat from the sun.
 In a passive solar house, heat is collected as the sun shines through south-facing windows, and it is retained in “thermal mass”, or materials that best store heat (concrete, brick, stone, or tile, usually).
 Unlike solar panel systems, passive solar doesn’t provide any electrical power to your home – rather, it can reduce your reliance on a heating or cooling system to maintain the climate in your home, which enables you to use less energy.
 This form of energy efficiency compliments solar systems as it reduces the kWh demands placed on a solar system.

 Solar hot water systems

 Yet another way to use solar energy at your home is to install a solar hot water system.
 Like photovoltaic solar installations, solar hot water setups use panels to capture energy from the sun.
 However, solar hot water systems don’t use the photovoltaic effect to produce electricity; rather, the panels used in these types of setups capture solar thermal energy and use it to heat up the water in your house.
 Solar hot water is a great way to transition your home away from traditional water heating systems that use fossil fuels like gas or oil.

-What benefits do solar houses provide?
+What benefits do solar-powered houses provide?

 Both BIPV and passive solar are unique technologies which rely on the sun’s energy.
-While BIPV technology is accelerating in development and production, the most reliable way to power your house with solar electricity building attached photovoltaic technology, or solar panels.
-On the EnergySage Solar Marketplace, you can compare quotes from pre-screened, local solar installers for solar photovoltaic installations.
+While BIPV technology is accelerating in development and production, the most reliable way to power your house is with solar electricity, building attached photovoltaic technology, or solar panels.
+On the EnergySage Marketplace, you can compare quotes from pre-screened, local solar installers for solar photovoltaic installations.
 If you first want to see your solar potential based on local incentives and sunlight hours, check out our Solar Calculator for a personalized solar estimate.